 And I'll forgive the great big one on me.

-The true poet is a heartbreaker, who will not allow the human heart to disavow that it loves its own kind more than any God, or than any pale, bloodless artifact of religion.
-Just as Adam preferred Eve to God, so the true poet prefers the ephemeral love of this world, with its fleeting unlasting solidity, to any harped-upon nebulous promises of "heavens" to come.
-The true poet mourns the transience of his true belovèd, and calls his departed lover "beautiful and wise" although she was ever merely mortal.
-If only God were wise enough to once understand the implications of a true love poem, such as the one below, surely the institution of death would be immediately and irrevocably abolished forever:
+The true poet is often a lover who will not allow the human heart to disavow that it loves its own kind more than any God, more than any pale, bloodless artifact of religion.
+Just as Adam preferred Eve to God, so the true poet prefers human love, the ephemeral love of this world, to all the harped-upon nebulous promises of "heavens" to come.
+His communion is with the one he loves in this world, even as his heart breaks to think of the world without her.
+His blessing is to have known her:

 Bread and Music